 What Lightning fans (and the media) have seen during the honeymoon period of Vinik's ownership tenure has been uncharacteristic of the man.
 All the media attention he's gotten, he had shunned in the past.

 This past modus operandi of Vinik's, staying out of the spotlight, tells us all that beat reporters and columnists around sports can speculate on anything and everything with his plans for the club...
 But it's ultimately fruitless.
-To know the man and get the inside fundamentals of his plans would require more trust and faith than Vinik will bestow upon the likes of Ken Campbell, Steve Russo...
+To know the man and get the inside fundamentals of his plans would require more trust and faith than Vinik will bestow upon the likes of Ken Campbell, Michael Russo...
 Or even John Fontana.